mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 ### Flunkies: The Executive Assistant Apocalypse

 **Maria's Story**: Maria had been an executive assistant at a Fortune 500 company for 15 years.
 At 48, she managed calendars for three VPs, coordinated international travel, and took detailed meeting notes.
-She thought her job was secure because it required "human touch" and relationship management.
+She thought her job was secure because it required 'human touch' and relationship management.

 Then her company implemented AI scheduling tools and automated expense reporting.
-Within six months, Maria's role was "restructured" to support eight executives instead of three, with AI handling most of the routine work.
+Within six months, Maria's role was 'restructured' to support eight executives instead of three, with AI handling most of the routine work.
 Her salary stayed the same, but her stress levels tripled.

 **What they used to do:**
 - Schedule meetings